Home - Photos - Books - Science - Videos

 by Kenneth Libbrecht

-This is a large-format "coffee table" book of snowflake photographs, filled with gorgeous photos of all kinds of snowflakes, with brief descriptions and anecdotes along the way.
+This is a large-format "coffee-table" book of snowflake photographs, filled with gorgeous photos of all kinds of snowflakes, accompanied by brief descriptions and anecdotes along the way.
 This book is all about capturing the beauty of these amazing crystals.

 Ken Libbrecht's Field Guide to Snowflakes